MILI Upcoming Events

 Recorded July 21, 2020

 Business of Healthcare Information Session

-Prof. Pinar Karaca-Mandic, Academic Director of the Medical Industry Leadership Institute (MILI) at Carlson, presented an informational session for undergraduate students to learn about the new undergrad Business of Healthcare minor and opportunities with MILI.
+Prof. Pinar Karaca-Mandic, Academic Director of MILI, presented an informational session for undergraduate students to learn about the new undergrad Business of Healthcare minor and opportunities with MILI.
 Watch the recorded webinar for an overview of the Business of Healthcare minor and courses, and hear from the presidents of MILIu (MILI undergraduate student association) and MILIsa (MILI graduate student association).

 Recorded May 6, 2020

 Social determinants of health (SDoH) shapes the well-being and health of individuals, impact health equity, and drive a large fraction of healthcare costs.
 While a growing number of public and private initiatives emphasize SDoH, they are executed in silos.
 There is a need to better connect the healthcare system to social services and public initiatives within a community context.